Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 **Passes Testing:**

-- The user is able to add & remove items from their wish list.
+- The user can add & remove items from their wish list.

-- The correct buttons display by items to show the user if they are within their list or not.
+- The correct buttons display items to show the user if they are within their list or not.

 - Merchandise on the wish list page link correctly to their `info` pages when interacted with.

 - The user has front-end C.R.U.D. functionality over their wish list.

-- Unauthorised users are directed to the sign up page, thus being incentivised to sign up for Radicool's services.
+- Unauthorised users are directed to the sign-up page, thus being incentivised to sign up for Radicool's services.

 - Toast Alerts provide positive feedback for users.